 So you’ve read our ‘Best Practice Guide to Silent Auctions‘ blog and are now ready and raring to go with organising your own silent auction to raise all that money for your charity or organisation.

 There’s just one thing… What items are going to get the best donations?
-And what items are worthing skipping altogether?
+And what items are worth skipping altogether?

 Of course, this is slightly dependent on the skills of your team and how shameless they are when it comes to asking people for a donated item, and also the willingness of the people in your community.

 But if you don’t ask, you don’t get!
 You might as well try.

 So here are our top silent auction items (and what to avoid!)